QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose CR-QAT to address the catastrophic degradation of vision-language alignment and inter-region relational structures inherent in extreme low-bit OVOD.
-To systematically mitigate the accumulation of quantization errors, we formulate CQAT, which guarantees stable optimization via stage-by-stage network partitioning.
-Concurrently, TRKD explicitly transfers the teacher's multi-dimensional relational knowledge through the text-anchored pairwise similarity matrices.
-Extensive evaluations on LVIS and COCO zero-shot benchmarks demonstrate that CR-QAT effectively reconstructs the distorted semantic spaces, consistently outperforming existing QAT baselines under aggressive low-bit settings with relative AP improvements of up to 38.9\% and 40.9\%, respectively.
+In this paper, we propose QATMA to address the severe degradation of cross-modal and intra-modal alignment inherent in extremely low-bit OVOD.
+To suppress the accumulation of quantization errors, we formulate CQAT, which provides a stable foundation for effective KD via stage-by-stage network partitioning.
+Concurrently, TPSD explicitly transfers the teacher's cross-modal and intra-modal alignment through text-anchored pairwise cosine similarities in the joint embedding space.
+Extensive evaluations on LVIS and COCO zero-shot benchmarks demonstrate that QATMA effectively restores the degraded alignment, significantly outperforming existing QAT baselines under extremely low-bit settings with improvements of up to 4.3 AP and 7.6 AP, respectively.